Bloc/frontend-javascript-exercises/03-debugging-code/00_Reference_Error/README.md

 Mocha tried to run invoke the `hello` function but it couldn't find the function definition, because we haven't defined it yet.

 Now that you know what the error is caused by, uncomment out the code in `challenge.js` and write a function that will pass the tests.
-Running `mocha spec.js `in the `03-debugging-code/00_Reference_Error` directory should show that you have two passing tests now.
+Running `mocha spec.js `in the `03-debugging-code/00_Reference_Error` directory should show that you have three passing tests now.